 Peet’s “is perceived actually as a more premium offering than Starbucks on the grocery shelf, and they have consistently been able to charge $1 more per 12-ounce bag on the grocery shelf,” said Setyan.
 “That is something that Starbucks covets.”

-Sales (PEET) from Peet’s grocery-store business increased more than 92 percent in three years to $98.9 million in 2011, according to data compiled by Bloomberg.
+Sales (PEET:US) from Peet’s grocery-store business increased more than 92 percent in three years to $98.9 million in 2011, according to data compiled by Bloomberg.
 The company began selling Godiva brand flavored coffees in supermarkets and drug stores in 2009.
-Peet’s total revenue (PEET) from coffee shops, grocery stores and office and home delivery is projected to increase 9 percent this year and 10 percent next, analysts’ estimates (PEET) compiled by Bloomberg show.
+Peet’s total revenue (PEET:US) from coffee shops, grocery stores and office and home delivery is projected to increase 9 percent this year and 10 percent next, analysts’ estimates (PEET:US) compiled by Bloomberg show.